 Tents & Umbrellas

 Tents certainly are convenient, but they were so plentiful at peak times and locations that they blocked access and visibility to the water’s edge, affecting public safety and everyone’s enjoyment of our gorgeous beach.
 The city’s umbrella policy first went into effect at the beginning of the summer 2014 season.
 Beach regulations restrict the use of tents and other shading devices, excluding umbrellas and small toddler tents, from Memorial Day through Labor Day.
 Tents and canopies are allowed after Labor Day and until Memorial Day.

 Umbrellas up to seven-and-a-half feet in diameter are allowed in line with, or behind, the established umbrella line.
-Again, no other shading devices are permitted during the summer months.
+Again, no other shading devices are permitted during the summer months, with the exception of small, infant tents no larger than four feet wide by three feet deep and three feet high.
 Tents up to 12-by-12 feet square and less than nine feet tall may be used from the day after Labor Day until Memorial Day, behind the umbrella line and 10 feet apart.

 Sec.
 5-4. - Lifeguard stands access, egress and line of sight protected.

 (a) Through the use of "Beach Franchise Agreements", the city has established the time and placement of lifeguard stands to establish and preserve public safety.

-b.
-Lifeguard stands' access, egress and line of sight are to remain unobstructed.
-Any umbrellas, shading devices, or other obstructions shall not impede upon the franchise’s line of sight or access or egress for purposes of public safety.
+(b) Lifeguard stands access, egress and line of sight are to remain unobstructed.
+Umbrellas, shading devices, or other obstructions shall not impede upon the franchise's line of sight of access or egress for purposes of public safety.

 (c) Umbrellas and shading devices must be placed must be placed above the high-tide line.